Robotics-Research-Group-KUL/python_gui/README.md

 GUI in python
 ================================

-Collection of small program to use with ros.
+Collection of small programs to use with ros.

 gui_sender.py
 -------------------------
-A simple interface that reading from an xml file with the format
+A simple interface that reads from an xml file with the format

 ```
 <list>